anafdal/CGT515_DataVisualization/README.md

 # CGT515_Finale

-For my final project for the CGT-515 class, Virtual Enviroments, I developed a data visualization application to demonstrate different data  presentations for the spread of COVID-19 in the US.
+For my final project for the CGT-515 class, Virtual Enviroments, I developed a data visualization application to demonstrate different data  presentations tools for the spread of COVID-19 in the US.
 I developed a 3D graph for the timleine of COVID-19 in each state, as well as a map visualization for each state that presents information like how many infected there are in each state, how many were tested, how many recovered etc.
 The data was gathered from:
 https://bnonews.com/index.php/2020/03/tracking-coronavirus-u-s-real-time-visualizations/,